sevenval/flat-docs/cookbook/upstream-response.md

 further.

 The [`body` function](/reference/functions/body.md) provides you with the raw body of an HTTP response.
-Parsing may be necessary using functions like [`json-parse`](/reference/functions/json-parse.md) or [`xml-parse`](/reference/functions/xml-parse.md):
+For further processing, it may be necessary to parse the body using functions like [`json-parse`](/reference/functions/json-parse.md) or [`xml-parse`](/reference/functions/xml-parse.md):